-All prescriptions written for West Virginia Medicaid members must be on tamper-resistant pads/paper which meet all three characteristics set forth in the guidelines from the CMS.
+All prescriptions written for West Virginia Medicaid members must be on tamper-resistant pads/paper which meet all three characteristics set forth in the guidelines from the Centers for Medicare and Medicaid Services (CMS).
 The three characteristics to meet the tamper-resistant prescription requirement are:

 - 1. Prevent unauthorized copying of a completed or blank prescription form; - 2.
-Prevent the erasure or modification of information written on the prescription, and - 3.
+Prevent the erasure or modification of information written on the prescription, and; - 3.
 Prevent the use of counterfeit prescription forms.